 So, since this was my first chickpea omelet rodeo, I learned a lot along the way.
 The first thing I discovered it you must have a GREAT non-stick pan.
 Otherwise, the chickpea batter will stick to the pan.

 Next, you have two choices when making the omelette.
 One way is to saute the vegetables first and then mix them into the batter before cooking the omelette.
 Or, you can saute the vegetables and put them inside the fold.
 Both ways worked perfectly well; however, it is a personal preference.

-Here, the vegetables are added to the batter and mixed before pouring it all into the pan.
+Here, the vegetables are added to the batter and mixed before pouring it into the pan.

-In this picture, the sauteed vegetables are added to the omelette before folding it over.
+The sauteed vegetables are added to the omelette before folding it over in this picture.

 Another helpful trick is to cook it low and slow.
 Because the batter is thin, slow, and steady wins the race.

 If you plan to add vegan cheese, you should do so before flipping the side of the omelette over.
-When the omelette is brown in color, I like to flip both sides toward the middle to make an envelope.
+When the omelette is brown, I like to flip both sides toward the middle to make an envelope.
 This tip, for instance, keeps all your veggies and other ingredients inside the omelette.

 So the next time you want to skip breakfast, don't!
 Instead, make a quick and easy chickpea omelette stuffed with your favorite veggies.
 And if you love breakfast, don't forget, you can always have breakfast for dinner!
-In fact, breakfast for dinner makes my world go round!
+Breakfast for dinner makes my world go round!

 DO YOU LOVE BREAKFAST?
 GIVE THESE BREAKFAST RECIPES A TRY!